-I received free product from Silpat and Le Creuset to incorporate in this post.
+This post is sponsored by Silpat and Le Creuset.
 As always, all opinions and recipe are my own.
 Thanks for supporting the brands that support The Speckled Palate!

 Bake Easter Fruit Buns to celebrate Holy Week this year.
 These fluffy buns are full of currants, raisins, apricots and cranberries and make a sweet Easter breakfast accompaniment.